Choosing a Target

-Many other gun owners prefer to practice on an indoor range, and indoor ranges typically have a wide variety of targets to choose from.
+Many gun owners prefer or are forced to practice on an indoor range.
+The good news is, indoor ranges typically have a wide variety of targets to choose from.
 This can be confusing to new gun owners, because while many targets look alike; some are geared towards developing certain pistol-handling skills, some are better for defensive firearm training, and some are just a lot of fun.

 The answer to the question of which target to use depends on your reasons for coming to the range.
 Is this trip just a chance to hang out with friends, have fun and safely shoot your guns?
 Are you at the range in order to try out a new gun or get more acquainted with a gun you already own?
 Or maybe, you’re at the range to put in some practice and develop your ability to consistently hit your target on-demand.
 No matter your reason, there are some targets that are optimal for what you’re trying to accomplish, and some that should be left for other days.

 First, a few common-sense range safety tips.
 If you’re a beginning shooter and have difficulty hitting the target at longer distances, don’t worry about it too much.
 Everyone started somewhere, and with guidance and thoughtful practice, you’ll soon be a better marksman.
 However, resist the urge to run your target out as far as you can in order to “push your skills,” as you may wind up hitting someone else’s target with your fired rounds (not cool) or hitting and damaging a piece of range (really not cool, and potentially quite expensive).
 The fact is, though, if you can hit a 3” target at 5 yards, you can hit a 9” target at 15 yards, so practice on closer, smaller targets first in order to gain confidence and ability, then see how far you can take things as you skill develops.